The Remote Server Far, Far Away

 Consider These Remote Options

-VPN Client 1 – OpenVPN is otherwise a common and excellent example of a client capable of establishing connection on reboot and can accept a wide variety of routing policies on a per-client basis.
+VPN Client 1 – OpenVPN is a common and excellent example of a client capable of re-establishing connection on reboot and can accept a wide variety of routing policies on a per-client basis.
 Keep this link always-on.
 This method relies on a DNS/IP based server connection which means a direct tunnel.
 It is ideal for common remote tasks on the VM.

 VPN Client 2 – Establishing an OpenVPN (or other primary) VPN client is great, however these connections are always vulnerable to disconnection and other volatility.
 Software is an easy additive practice for redundancy, so let’s add another.
 LogMeIn’s Hamachi service, for example, is a great secondary VPN option!
 For roughly $60/year, this client software can install as a service, run at boot, and establishes a secure link utilizing its own IP network.
 Deploying this secure cloud based third party negotiation principle is very important and will likely be used from time to time.